Willgunter/Discord-Clone/README.md

     - make a fake little profile picture for users and current user - shouldn't be that hard for Users column
     - let users change color of either profile pictures / font color??
     - make "profile" route more pretty --> remove profile route and put all information in user box?
-    - fix up messages and stuff (attach a user to a message, make box look better, etc...)
+    - fix up messages and stuff (✅✅✅attach a user to a message✅✅✅, make box look better, etc...)
     - ✅✅✅Clean up routing✅✅✅ / ✅✅✅add add server✅✅✅ / add channel feature (???)
     - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
     - ✅✅✅(maybe) clean up routing for nine different routes and make it so that its more scalable ✅✅✅
     - make things more discord like (change font / color of name of channel)
-    - put a break in between three default channels and rest of channels
+    - put a break in between three default channels and rest of channels after I add the add channels feature
     - add websockets for live message display / server updating / channel updating
     - disable text / channel switching when server box is displayed
     - make a small white bar appear for the active server